You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 Memorial events

-We hold memorial services in the multi-faith chapel during the month of December.
-This service is a nationally-held service called Light up a Life.
-Relatives, friends and hospital staff attend to remember all those who have died in hospital during the previous twelve months.
+We hold memorial services in the multi-faith chapel twice a year in June and December.
+The December service is a nationally-held service called Light up a Life.
+Relatives, friends and hospital staff attend to remember all those who have died in the hospital in previous months.
 If you would like further information, please ask the bereavement team.

 Online bereavement survey

-The care we provide to your loved one is very important to us—it enables us to learn from what we have done well and what we can improve.
-With this in mind, we will send you a survey no earlier than six weeks following your bereavement—this survey is completely anonymous and you are under no obligation to complete it.
+The care we provide to your loved one is very important to us—it helps us learn from what we have done well and where we can improve.
+With this in mind, we will send you an invitation to take part in an online Care at the End of Life survey no earlier than six weeks after your bereavement.
+This survey relates to the care received during the last hospital admission and your experience.
+It is completely anonymous, and you are under no obligation to complete it.

 Honouring the memory of your loved one through a charitable donation